Streampunk/macadam/README.md

 # Macadam

 Prototype bindings to link [Node.js](http://nodejs.org/) and the Blackmagic Desktop Video SDK, enabling asynchronous capture and playback to and from [Blackmagic Design](https://www.blackmagicdesign.com/) devices via a simple Javascript API.
+Keying is supported where it is available on the device.

 This is prototype software and is not yet suitable for production use.
 Linux is now a fully supported platform.
 However, please note that Blackmagic USB3 devices are not supported under Linux.